Z323323/Quadratic-residues/README.md

   $\displaystyle \lfloor \frac{au}{p} \rfloor \equiv r(u) \mod 2$

-  This is a more elegant way to prove this fact compared to Gauss' Theorem.<br>
   Now to finally complete the lemma, since they are congruent $\mod 2$ we can use $\displaystyle \lfloor \frac{au}{p} \rfloor$ instead of $r(u)$ as exponent into the previous result and see that

   $a^{(p - 1)/2} \equiv (- 1)^{\sum_{u}\lfloor au/p \rfloor} (\mod p)$